 This dialog is also taking place in a changing political context.
-In Belgium, the shift of responsibility for gaming from the Ministry of Justice to the Ministry of the Economy has paved the way for a more rational, more informed approach to our activity.
-We welcome this change, and although it does not guarantee a smooth path, it creates a more constructive climate to achieve our responsible ambitions.
+In Belgium, the shift of responsibility for gaming from the Ministry of Justice to the Min-WE ARE FORTUNATE AT istry of the Economy has paved the GAMING1 TO BE ABLE TO way for a more rational, more informed INVEST, INNOVATE AND approach to our activity.
+We welcome BUILD A FUTURE WHERE TECHNOLOGY SERVES this change, and although it does not ETHICS.
+NOT THE OTHER guarantee a smooth path, it creates a more constructive climate to achieve our responsible ambitions.

 Internationally, the picture isn't as clear.
-Today, in some regions of the world, we are seeing the emergence of trends that tend to guestion the place of ESG in corporate strategies.
+Today, in some regions of the world, we are seeing the emergence of trends that tend to question the place of ESG in corporate strategies.
 This dynamic, which is still in the minority, could eventually weigh on global standards.
 But it reinforces our conviction that responsibility must not be a short-term luxury, but a structural requirement.

-innovate and build a future where technology serves ethics, not the other way around.
+We are fortunate at GAMING1 to be able to invest. innovate and build a future where technology serves ethics, not the other way around.
 We want to seize this opportunity to the fullest.
 Because beyond the indicators, beyond the labels, it is the choices we make today that will shape the legitimacy of our sector tomorrow.

-And that, without a doubt, is the greatest challenge of ESG: aligning performance with long-term responsibility.
+And that, without a doubt, is the greatest challenge of ESG: aligning performance with long-term responsi-